KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :type: :struct:`Direction`
     :access: Get only

     Given in :ref:`SHIP_RAW <ship-raw>` reference frame.
-The vector represents the axis of the rotation, and its magnitude is the angular momentum of the rotation, which varies not only with the speed of the rotation, but also with the angular inertia of the vessel.
+The vector represents the axis of the rotation (in left-handed convention, not right handed as most physics textbooks show it), and its magnitude is the angular momentum of the rotation, which varies not only with the speed of the rotation, but also with the angular inertia of the vessel.

+    Units are expressed in: (Megagrams * meters^2) / (seconds * radians)

+    (Normal SI units would use kilograms, but in KSP all masses use a 1000x scaling factor.)

+    **Justification for radians here:**
+    Unlike the trigonometry functions in kOS, this value uses radians rather than degrees.
+The convention of always expressing angular momentum using a formula that assumes you're using radians is a very strongly adhered to universal convention, for... reasons.
+    It's so common that it's often not even explicitly mentioned in information you may find when doing a web search on helpful formulae about angular momentum.
+This is why kOS doesn't use degrees here.
+(That an backward compatibility for old scripts.
+    It's been like this for quite a while.).

     .. note::

         .. versionchanged:: 0.15.4